Bladder Infection (Urinary Tract Infection—UTI) in Adults

 How do health care professionals treat a bladder infection?

-If you have a bladder infection caused by bacteria, a health care professional is likely to prescribe antibiotics.
-If the diagnosis is not certain, based on your symptoms or lab test results, you may not need antibiotics.
-Instead, your health care professional will work to find the cause and the best treatment for your symptoms.
+Sometimes, your health care professional cannot confirm a diagnosis based on symptoms and test results.
+You may not need antibiotics.
+Instead, your health care professional will work to find the cause and another way to treat your symptoms.

 Medicines

-The length of treatment depends on
+The length of antibiotic treatment depends on

-• how severe the infection is
+• how severe your infection is

 • whether your symptoms and infection go away

-• whether you have repeated infections
+• whether you have repeat infections

 • whether you have problems with your urinary tract